knice/inquiry.ucsc.edu/source/_articles/2021-22/healing-the-earth.md

 In a fortunate convergence of timing, it so happens that Professor [**Karen Holl**](https://envs.ucsc.edu/faculty/index.php?uid=kholl) has written what could serve as the playbook for this grand effort, her [*Primer of Ecological Restoration*](https://islandpress.org/books/primer-ecological-restoration) (Island Press, 2020).
 Holl said she created the primer for anyone interested in ecosystem restoration, whether students, practitioners, or backyard conservationists---"I was committed to keeping it succinct, and as low-priced as possible."

 <figure style="width:300px">
-  {% asset 2021/karen-holl.jpg @magick:resize=300 alt:'Photo of Karen Holl planting a tree' %}<figcaption markdown="span">Professor of environmental studies Karen Holl couldn't find a thorough, inexpensive textbook for her restoration ecology course---so she wrote her own.
-Along with the book, Holl created downloadable material including case studies, videos, and additional readings, extra resources intended to help tailor lessons to specific classes and locations.
-Credit: Island Press (public domain).</figcaption>
+  {% asset 2021/karen-holl.jpg @magick:resize=300 alt:'Photo of Karen Holl planting a tree' %}<figcaption markdown="span">Photographed by former graduate student (Ph.D.
+'2020), now lecturer [**Andy Kulikowski**](https://envs.ucsc.edu/about/grad-directory.php?uid=akulikow), professor Karen Holl plants a tree (a species of *Ocotea*, in the avocado family) during a field trip to Costa Rica.
+Holl's broad-based ecosystem restoration research includes field-based surveys and manipulation studies in both California and Latin America.
+Credit: Andy Kulikowski, courtesy of Karen Holl.</figcaption>
 </figure>

 <figure style="width:300px">
-  {% asset 2021/primer-of-ecological-restoration.jpg @magick:resize=300 alt:'Book cover: Primer of Ecological Restoration' %}<figcaption markdown="span">Photographed by former graduate student (Ph.D., 2020), now lecturer [**Andy Kulikowski**](https://envs.ucsc.edu/about/grad-directory.php?uid=akulikow), professor Karen Holl plants a tree (a species of *Ocotea*, in the avocado family) during a field trip to Costa Rica.
-Holl's broad-based ecosystem restoration research includes field-based surveys and manipulation studies in both California and Latin America.
-Credit: Andy Kulikowski, courtesy of Karen Holl.</figcaption>
+  {% asset 2021/primer-of-ecological-restoration.jpg @magick:resize=300 alt:'Book cover: Primer of Ecological Restoration' %}<figcaption markdown="span">Professor of environmental studies Karen Holl couldn't find a thorough, inexpensive textbook for her restoration ecology course---so she wrote her own.
+Along with the book, Holl created downloadable material including case studies, videos, and additional readings, extra resources intended to help tailor lessons to specific classes and locations.
+Credit: Island Press (public domain).</figcaption>
 </figure>

 The primer covers the broad science of restoration, and also the roles played by economic stakeholders, policy makers, and local communities.
 Each of these participants has unique but also intertwined needs, and Holl hopes her book provides the guidance needed to avoid failed projects.
 Ideally, ecosystems should be protected; when needed, though, restoration plans should crucially include forward thinking.
 "We used to use the past as the template for restoration," Holl said.
 However, she said, given climate change, restored landscapes will likely need to change too.